Antoine Frérot

 Antoine Frérot (born 3 June 1958) is a French businessman.
-Since 2009, he is the chief executive officer of Veolia Environment.
+He was Chairman and CEO of Veolia from 2009 to 2022.
+In July 2022, he became Chairman of the Board of Directors of Veolia.

 Education

 Having graduated from École Polytechnique in 1977, he enrolled at École Nationale des Ponts et Chaussées, where he obtained a PhD in civil engineering.
 During his 7-years at the university, he co-founded a research laboratory dedicated to the study of environmental sciences, with an emphasis on hydrology.

 Early career

-In 1981, Frérot began working as engineer and researcher at the Central Research Office for French Overseas Departments and Territories, a company specialized in big development projects.
+In 1981, Frérot began working as an engineer and researcher at the Central Research Office for French Overseas Departments and Territories, a company specialized in big development projects.

 Two years later, he joined CERGRENE, a think-tank affiliated with his alma mater, where he served as project manager and then associate director from 1984 to 1988.

 Between 1988 and 1990, Frérot worked at Credit National as finance operations manager for major transport, aerospace and heavy machinery enterprises.